braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/advanced_settings.md

 ![Custom URI][12]

-## Notification Priority {#notification-priority}
+## Notification Display Priority {#notification-priority}

 {% alert important %}
-The Notification Priority setting is no longer used on devices running Android O or newer.
+The Notification Display Priority setting is no longer used on devices running Android O or newer.
 For newer devices, set the priority through [notification channel configuration](https://developer.android.com/training/notify-user/channels#importance).
 {% endalert %}

 The priority level of a push notification affects how your notification is displayed in the notification tray relative to other notifications.
 It can also affect the speed and manner of delivery, as normal and lower priority messages may be sent with slightly higher latency or batched to preserve battery life whereas high priority messages are always sent immediately.